-- Bold and underlined words indicate what students will need to understand to identify the correct option. - 1. - P: What's it like travelling in that part of the world? - D: It can be challenging.
-It's gotten easier over the years with the advent of float planes or the easier availability of float planes, but, er, it would take us, in the early days, with the family, it was a week to two week boat trip to get in to the tribe, a very difficult situation as it required carrying large amounts of supplies for the family overland through the jungle.
+Bold and underlined words indicate what students will need to understand to identify the correct option.

+P: What's it like travelling in that part of the world?

+D: It can be challenging.
+It's gotten easier over the years with the advent of float planes, but, er, it would take us, in the early days, with the familty, it was a week to two week boat trip to get in to the tribe, a very difficult situation as it required carrying large amounts of supplies for the family overland through the jungle.